Jitgitbit/flutter_exercise_one/comments.md

 flutter run

-remember why you chose flutter, cross platform !!!, use this optimally
+remember why you chose flutter, cross-platform !!!, use this optimally

+R          ==>> reload in emulator!